Envy-Spite-Team/SpiteDocs/README.md

 Website link: https://envy-spite-team.github.io/SpiteDocs/

 > [!NOTE]
 > The docs are in constant change.
-The name can be changed from time to time.
+The name of this documentation is also temporary.